keboola/generic-extractor/README.md

 - Headers to be sent with all requests from all configurations
 - eg: **http.headers.Accept-Encoding**: `gzip`

+## http.defaultOptions

+- Define the default request options, that will be included in all requests
+- eg: **http.defaultOptions.params.queryParameter**: `value`

 # Authentication
 ## Methods
 ### basic